CraigClem/project2/README.md

 ## MyBeers

-We created the MyBeers component so that user could create and store a list of the beers they had tried or of their favorite beers.
+We created the MyBeers component so that user could create and store a list of the beers they had tried or of their favourite beers.
 Within the ShowBeer component we added a button which when clicked, stored the specific beer in local storage using setItem, updated the favBeerArray and then pushed the user to the myBeers page using the useHistory hook.

 ```js
 const history = useHistory()